 One of the recipes I cook on a regular basis for our family is Chicken Tortilla Soup.
 In fact it was my Dad's favorite meal for me to prepare when he visited.
 Usually I throw all my ingredients in the crock pot on low and then come home and voila, dinner is served!

 My goal today was to have family size servings of our favorite soup that could be heated and served.
 The biggest hold up in having the soup is all the chopping.
 So while Abigail and Frankie worked on school work I got to work.

 My brilliant idea was to lay the soup in my quart jars like a beautiful sand art project.
-To each quart jar I layered:
+To each Ball Wide Mouth Quart Jars I layered:

 ½ cup diced tomatoes (drained)